christc4/web/sites/avsbq.org/archive/misc/cache/impact_of_metadata_on_image_performance/index.md

 ### Orientation

 EXIF data can also contain orientation information of the picture and browsers take cues from this to orient the image correctly.
-We have seen 9.1% of images store orientation information along as part of the EXIF data.
+We have seen 9.1 percent of images store orientation information along as part of the EXIF data.
 This attribute comes into play only when you visit the image directly - say, by visiting the image directly via its URL.
 When you are embedding the image directly in the webpage, say via an image tag, this attribute has no effect at all (except in mobile Safari).
 IE <= 11 doesn’t recognize this attribute in both cases.

 Stripping out this attribute seems to be a good idea to be consistent.
 That way users see the image oriented the same way regardless of whether they visit the image directly or see it as part of a webpage.

 ### Color Profiles

 This seems to be the strongest use case for storing metadata in JPEGs.
-10% of the images we analysed had an embedded colour profile and the profiles were as large as 7KB on an average.
+10 percent of the images we analysed had an embedded colour profile and the profiles were as large as 7KB on an average.
 Images can store these colour profiles as ICC metadata.
 They help images look consistent depending on the capabilities of the device used when viewing them.

 However browser support for these ICC profiles has been very flaky and there aren’t many screens which can take advantage of these embedded profiles.